Jean-Fleury Baudrand: Early life

 Baudrand was born in the Department of Vienne, the son of Jean-Fleury Baudrand, a farmer, and Madelaine Faure.
 There is no record of Baudrand’s childhood or education.
 He was ordained a priest at Grenoble on 16 July 1837 by Philibert de Bruillard, Bishop of Grenoble.
-He was received into the novitiate of the Missionary Oblates of Mary Immaculate, Calvary House (Maison du Calvaire) in Marseilles, on the following 31 October.
+He was received into the novitiate of the Missionary Oblates of Mary Immaculate, Calvary House (Maison du Calvaire) in Marseille, on the following 31 October.
 In 1841 the Oblates accepted the invitation of Bishop Ignace Bourget to send some priests to the Diocese of Montreal.
-Baudrand volunteered and he arrived in Montreal on 2 December 1841, along with five other Oblates from Marseilles.
+Baudrand volunteered and he arrived in Montreal on 2 December 1841, along with five other Oblates from Marseille.